onflow/cadence-lang.org/docs/tutorial/06-fungible-tokens.md

 // Balance of a user's Vault
 // we use unsigned fixed-point integers for balances because they do not require the
 // concept of a negative number and allow for more clear precision access(all) var balance: UFix64

 init(balance: UFix64) {
     self.balance = balance
 }
 ```

-If you remove the initializer from your `ExampleToken` contract, it will cause an error because
+If you remove the `init` function from your `ExampleToken` contract, it will cause an error because
 the balance field is no longer initialized.

 ### Deposit